Simulation-Software-Engineering/homepage/docs/place-and-time.md

 ## Time table

-We will add a detailed time table at the beginnging of the lecture period.
-As a reference, you can already have a look at the one from [winter term 2021/22 on GitHub](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/timetable.md).
+You can find a detailed [time table on GitHub](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/timetable.md).